Nicknamed the ‘city of squares’ thanks to its easy to navigate grid formation, Mannheim, Germany is also an industrial centre.

-From marvelling at grand palaces to admiring the vibrant street art, here are 10 of the best things to do in Mannheim Germany.
+From marvelling at grand palaces to admiring the vibrant street art, here’s what to do in Mannheim Germany.

 1) Visit the Mannheim Baroque Palace